-All human life takes place in community.
+All human life takes place within community.
 Individuals do not act, think, or even feel in complete isolation from others, but do so within and in response to social contexts.
 Because we all live in societies, it is valuable to seek to understand the institutions and components of society (such as culture, government, law, religion, and social structure) and the various ways human beings have lived in societies in different cultures and time periods.

-The BA in Human Society uses a multidisciplinary approach to examine people and institutions in the context of societies in order to evaluate individual and collective choices.
+The BA in Human Society uses a multidisciplinary approach to examine people and institutions in the context of societies and to evaluate individual and collective choices.
 The disciplines of Anthropology, History, Political Science, and Sociology offer key methodologies for investigating major institutions of human society conceptually, comparatively, and through case studies (both historical and contemporary).